Do you want an easy handbook to reduce cart abandonment? In this article, we will share an easy handbook to reduce cart abandonment.

-You do not want to lose customers, who are ready to make the payment but can’t as the preferred payment options is not there.
+You do not want to lose customers, who are ready to make the payment but can’t as the preferred payment options are not there.
 Try to include all the major payment options.
 The most common options are card payments including debit and credit.
 Cash On Delivery is also a popular payment option.

 Having multiple payments ensures that the customer is able to complete the purchase.
-You can also come up different ways to entice the customer to make the purchase.
-You can offer easy EMI option, No Cos EMI option.
+You can also come up with different ways to entice the customer to make the purchase.
+You can offer an easy EMI option, No Cos EMI option.
 You can even partner with the popular banks to get an extra discount to the customer who pays using their card.

 Re-engage To Convert

 Many times visitors do not convert in a single visit.
 One of the important techniques to use push notifications is to re-engage users at the right time.
 Re-engage with customers in a timely manner to reduce cart abandonment.
 You can use browser push notification services to re-engage with the user.
 Using push notifications you can effectively reduce cart abandonment.
 There are multiple ways you can re-engage with customers once they add the product to their cart:

 - Send Message: When customers add a product to the cart, you can send an onsite message to remind him of the product in the cart.